 EPUB 3 also exempts the following elements from fallback requirement:

-(so any captioning, subtitling, and similar audio/video track formats can be included);video
+• track (so any captioning, subtitling, and similar audio/video track formats can be included);

-In these cases, any format can be specified, but there are no guarantees that reading systems will support rendering of the format.
+In these cases, authors can specify any format but there are no guarantees that reading systems will support rendering of the format.

 EPUB-specific Fallbacks